-Battling inflammation is probably one of the most popular uses and benefits of CBD and hemp.
+Battling inflammation is probably one of the most popular uses for CBD.
 Given how much talk there’s been about its efficacy in those sorts of treatments, we’re not surprised that many have elected to try it for themselves.
 However, before you drop money on a month’s supply, we suggest you consider the sorts of studies that people use as proof.

 The Reality of CBD for Inflammation